marmold/packer-plugin-wim/examples/examples.md

 # Examples

-This document describe some simple examples on how to create WIM file with some minor changes  supported platform like hyper-v.
-It
+This document describe some simple examples on how to create WIM file with some minor changes.

 ## Hyper-V